powellot/GoogleCareerCertificate/BellaBeat Case Study/README.md

 ```
 ![TimeAsleep vs. TimeInBed Graph](https://github.com/powellot/GoogleCareerCertificate/blob/main/Resources/TimeAsleepVsTimeInBed.png)

 The above scatterplot shows a strong positive correlation between time spent in bed and total time asleep each night.
 This could be used to encourage users to get in bed earlier and therefore get more sleep each night.
+By tracking time spent asleep each night, users are able to learn more about their sleeping habits and hopefully improve their sleep each night.